This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases. We only recommend products we trust.

 Part 1: Prepare the Filling

-- Mix the Apples: In a large bowl, combine the sliced apples, ½ cup of brown sugar, 2 tablespoons of flour, 1 teaspoon of cinnamon, and the lemon juice.
+Mix the Apples: In a large bowl, combine the sliced apples, ½ cup of brown sugar, 2 tablespoons of flour, 1 teaspoon of cinnamon, and the lemon juice.
 If you’re making an Apple Crisp With Raisins, add them now.
 Toss everything together until the apples are evenly coated.
+Let this mixture sit for 5-10 minutes to allow the apples to release their juices and the flavors to meld.

-- Arrange in Dish: Pour the apple mixture into your prepared baking dish and spread it out in an even layer.
+Arrange in Dish: Pour the apple mixture into your prepared baking dish and spread it out in an even layer.
+Make sure the apples are distributed evenly for consistent cooking.

 Part 2: Make the Topping and Bake